peterjc/backports.lzma/README.rst

 * v0.0.14 - 12 September 2019
    * Back ported fix decompressing files using ``FORMAT_ALONE`` without end markers (see #40 from Ma Kin and Python issue 21872).
+* Archived - 14 December 2021
+   * With Python 3.6 reaching end of life this month, there is even less reason to keep the repository live.

 Contributors
 ============